 “It is not the employer who pays the wages.
 Employers only handle the money.
 It is the customer who pays the wages.”

 That the most successful companies in today’s times are the ones that are customer-obsessed only substantiates the fact that being customer focused is the cornerstone of a company’s success.
-Also, what is common to such companies is that their top management is extremely customer centric.
-I firmly believe that the inspiration comes from the top; a customer centric change must be spearheaded by the CEO.
-It is the duty of the CEO to formulate a customer centric strategy and to ensure that his employees are aligned with the vision.
-It is not surprising that the most customer focussed companies have the most customer obsessed leaders at the helm.
+Also, what is common to such companies is that their top management is extremely customer-centric.
+I firmly believe that the inspiration comes from the top; a customer-centric change must be spearheaded by the CEO.
+It is the duty of the CEO to formulate a customer-centric strategy and to ensure that his employees are aligned with the vision.
+It is not surprising that the most customer-focused companies have the most customer-obsessed leaders at the helm.

-Such a CEO is, firstly, clear about the core values and ethics of the organization.
+A customer-centric CEO is, firstly, clear about the core values and ethics of the organization.
 He has measurable goals and a vision for the future.
-He creates a customer centric strategy that is all-encompassing and is inclusive of any exigencies and uncertainties.
+He creates a customer-centric strategy that is all-encompassing and is inclusive of any exigencies and uncertainties.
 He then ensures that he communicates transparently with his team so that it is aligned with everybody’s action plan, ensuring that the team does not feel directionless.
 Hence, his job is not just to steer the ship, but also to be absolutely clear about where the team is headed.